Our Team

 Meet our team

-We have a small but mighty core team of staff at the Afterschool Alliance who focus on supporting and increasing opportunities for young people to have their voices heard on STEM and Society issues.
-We are also fortunate to receive advice and support from two external CYESS Field Experts who bring their deep experience with running out-of-school-time STEM programs that tap into youth voice and community engagement.
-Finally, our external Advisory Board brings their varied expertise in civic engagement, environment, AI, and business to guide our work.
+We have a small but mighty core team of staff at the Afterschool Alliance who focus on supporting and increasing opportunities for young people to have their voices heard on issues they care about.
+Our external Advisory Committee brings their varied expertise in civic engagement, environment, AI, and business to guide our work.
 Learn more about all of us on this page!

 ...